Last Updated on 2024-07-25 by Clay

-If we want to use USB device to store our data in Linux, we always need to connect your USB device to your computer, and then we open the folder manager, click the USB device the computer detected.
+In Linux System, If we want to use USB device for accessing our data, we always need to connect our USB device to the computer, and then open the folder manager, click the USB device that computer detected.

 But this is not a only way.
-Today I have a new problrm: my USB device is connected at my computer, but I can’t found the device in the path “/media/”.
+Today I have a new situation: My USB device is connected at my computer, but I can't found the device in the path "/media/".

 Mount USB device

-If we want to mount our USB device, first we need to find our USB device.
-We can use the following instruction:
+If we want to mount our USB device, first we need to find out the name of our USB device.
+We can use the following command:

 lsblk